Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Controlled Markov Diffusions and Its Dual Representation

-by the definition of $V(0,x)$.
 We also note that by plugging $h=h^{*}$ in the inner optimization problem in (\ref{weak_duality}), the objective value of which is independent of $\textbf{u}$ and it is always equal to $V(0,x)$.
 So the following strong duality result is obtained.

 \begin{theorem}[Strong Duality] For all $x\in \mathbb{R}^{n}$,

 The minimum of the right hand side of (\ref{strong_duality_1}) can always be achieved by choosing an $h\in \mathcal{M}_{\mathbb{F}}(0)$ in the form of (\ref{optimal_penalty_1}). \end{theorem}